orchestracities/ngsi-timeseries-api/doc/manuals/admin/index.md

 # Installing

-At the moment, the only supported way of using QuantumLeap is through Docker, so there's no actual "installation" of QuantumLeap.
+At the moment, the only actively supported distribution of QuantumLeap is Docker.
+Though, you can build and install it from sources, but no guidance is provided for such installation at the moment.

 If you need to install Docker, refer to [Docker Installation](https://docs.docker.com/engine/installation/).